-The optimum humidity of the beehive is 60%.
+The optimum humidity of the beehive is between 50% to 60%.
 Any drops or rises in humidity below or above the optimum of 60% poses a risk to honey bees, their eggs, honey production and impacts pests and parasite infestations among others.

 What is the Humidity Inside a Beehive?